idiap/facereclib/doc/experiments.rst

 Command line arguments to change default behavior
 -------------------------------------------------
-Additionally to the required command line arguments discussed above, there are several options to modify the behavior of the |project| experiments.
+Additionally to the required command line arguments discussed above, there are several options to modify the behavior of the FaceRecLib experiments.
 One set of command line arguments change the directory structure of the output.
 By default, the results of the recognition experiment will be written to directory **/idiap/user/<USER>/<DATABASE>/<EXPERIMENT>/<SCOREDIR>/<PROTOCOL>**, while the intermediate (temporary) files are by default written to **/idiap/temp/<USER>/<DATABASE>/<EXPERIMENT>** or **/scratch/<USER>/<DATABASE>/<EXPERIMENT>**, depending on whether the ``--grid`` argument is used or not, respectively: